Yup, I admit it, we were guilty. We were the couple who were always traveling with dogs, we were lucky, nothing happened to one of the "kids".

-We always had BIG dogs, ALL rescued, and always 3.
-"A PACK", my vet said.
+We always had big dogs, ALL rescued, and always three.

 Black Lab / Rot / Angel Mix.